Genre: Love Story

 “Pick you up at 7?”

 “See you at 7” she answered still clutching her towel around her, she headed home.
-Her excitement grew and she realised she was really looking forward to the evening.
+Her excitement grew and she was really looking forward to the evening.
 It had been months since she had been out and the last time was with her mother, which didn’t count.

 She hadn’t been on a date since before she was married.
 At that thought she went pale.
 “I can’t do this, I must cancel” Sarah said shaking her head.
-Talking herself into it she realised that she didn’t have his number.
+Talking herself into it she realized that she didn’t have his number.
 “Damm”.
-She popped into the shower shampooing her hair and used her favourite body wash.
+She popped into the shower shampooing her hair and used her favorite body wash.
 It was nearly finished and she made a mental note to get more, it made her skin smell divine.
 Sarah tried hard to convince herself that the effort was for her, not for Brian.

 It was way too early to be ready!
 She wanted a glass of wine for her nerves but thought it better to wait until they were at dinner.
 Sarah busied herself in the kitchen taking out a chicken to defrost for tomorrow.
 Cooking wasn’t a chore for her and her freezer was usually full of tasty, 1 meal containers.
 Planning the chicken a la king for tomorrow helped keep her excitement at bay.

 At exactly 7:01pm she heard a car and Brian pulled up outside.
 Being a gentleman of course, he climbed out with a small bunch of flowers.
 They looked like wild peonies and Sarah loved them, not one for huge presumptuous bouquets.
 Brian came in while Sarah found the perfect vase for them, they framed her window charmingly, Jockey looked on suspiciously.

 Neither of them spoke much in the car and Sarah wondered if this was going to be a long evening.
 It won’t be boring with Brian would it?
 He looked charming in a navy-blue jacket and t-shirt, Sarah loved that he had made an effort.